Missouri Wage And Hour Laws

 At Carter Law Offices in Kansas City, Missouri, we care about doing the right thing for our clients.
 Since 1996, our employment lawyers have been helping people with issues relating to wage and hour laws.
 We represent the employee only and have a strong record in both Missouri and Kansas courts.

 If you are concerned that you have not been paid for time worked, call 816-283-3500 to schedule a free consultation with one of the employment law attorneys at Carter Law Offices.
-You can also reach our firm online.

 Lunch and Rest Breaks